islaytitans/alien/docs/src/GM/hopeslastday.md

   (stress level +1 for all who see her).
 The Keycard: A keycard hangs around Reynolds’ neck on a Weyland-Yutani lanyard.
 This is the type of card required to start the shuttle on the Landing Pad.
 If a PC removes the keycard and wipes the gore away (stress level +1), they realize it’s destroyed beyond repair.
 - Comms on the desk, spattered with Reynolds’ blood, is a small hand-held comms device, linked to Dr. Komiskey.
 A light on it is blinking.
 Komiskey has been desperately trying to call Reynolds for help, ever since she awoke trapped in the Medlab.
 If the PCs answer, they can talk to Komiskey, who is in the Surgery Room on level 2.
 She is in shock, sounding vague and distant.
 [She asks for help](#theodora-komiskey)
-- A Drone Xenomorph is hiding in the air vent next to the office.
+- A **Drone Xenomorph** is hiding motionless in the air vent next to the office.
 If still here when the PCs enter, it will become active and start stalking them.
 It will attack at an opportune moment.
 If the PCs linger in the office, the Xeno can even attack them here.

 ### Geolab East